LucasDelfino92/morrowindsharp/main.md

 An attempt to fix the many issues present in Bethesda's original Official Plugins.
 Includes fixes for all of the Official Plugins, and offers merged and compatibility options as well.

+> ℹ️ This mod is listed for completionism purposes.
+The general opinion in the community is that the Bethesda official plugins are of low quality and not worth playing.
+You can safely skip this mod and continue with the rest of the guide.

 ## [**Dubdilla Location Fix**](https://www.nexusmods.com/morrowind/mods/46720)

 ### Installation instructions: